Will Hurricane Lee turn and miss the East Coast? Latest NHC forecast explained.

 Millions of people are anxiously waiting to see what Hurricane Lee will do in the coming days as it approaches the U.S. coastline.

 For days, Lee's forecast track has appeared to be aimed in the direction of the East Coast, even as the storm rapidly strengthened into a Category 5 hurricane.
-But there's good reason to believe the storm won't continue in a straight line: Some routine weather systems are expected to save much of the East Coast from catastrophe.
+But there's good reason to believe Lee won't continue in a straight line: Some routine weather systems are expected to save much of the East Coast from catastrophe.

 On Saturday morning, Lee was moving east-northeast ‒ roughly in the direction of the East Coast ‒ at 12 mph as a Category 3 hurricane.
 The storm is still hundreds of miles out to sea and had weakened slightly, but forecasters said it was likely to strengthen again.